Online Learners

 - Pick a topic

-- Find sources and use Zotero
+- Find sources and maybe use Zotero

 - Evaluate those sources

-- Write what you discovered
+- Write down what you discover

-- Things not to do
+- What not to do while writing papers

 Off-Campus Access